 \include "clairnote.ly" line (just like you can when you are using LilyPond directly), I added another pre-processing step.
 It simply removes all LilyPond comments from the input — both single-line and multi-line comments.

 Next I made a few changes to the user interface, including disabling the native file saving feature.
 It’s in flux upstream, so I’ll wait for its implementation to settle down before re-enabling it.
-You can still save to DropBox or simply cut and paste to a text file.
+For simplicity’s sake I also disabled the save to DropBox feature for now.
+You can always simply cut and paste your LilyPond input to a text file.
 Finally, because my shared server plan does not support node.js, I deployed LilyBin + Clairnote on Heroku using a subdomain.

 That’s it.
 It works and it turned out to be simpler than I thought.
 Sometimes inserting the right string at the right place is all it takes.
 You can check out the source code here.